 If you're a salaried employee, calculating your annual income is straightforward: it's simply the salary listed in your employment agreement.

-Lenders will often ask for documentation like tax returns, pay stubs, or bank statements to verify the number you provide, especially for larger loan amounts.
+Lenders will often ask for documentation like tax returns, pay stubs, or bank statements to verify the number you provide.

 Annual income and rental applications